Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 65
   scene_title: "Peace in the East"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene65.jpg
   narration: "<p> With a battered Eastern front, Kolchak decides it’s time to cut his losses.
 Peace is made between him and Northern Yuan, marking another defeat for PARG.
-Mandukahi has reclaimed all but one of his cities PARG took so long ago.
-Despite the sheer amount of nukes dropped on him, Northern Yuan is undoubtedly the winner of this war.</p>"
+Mandukahi has reclaimed all but one of her cities PARG took so long ago.
+Despite the sheer amount of nukes dropped on them, Northern Yuan is undoubtedly the winner of this war.</p>"
 - scene_number: 66
   scene_title: "Stay a while, and Listen"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene66.jpg